 How Do You Purchase Document-Based Licenses?

 Document-based licenses can be purchased direct from SAP or through your VAR.
-It is called "SAP Digital Access" and is licensed in blocks of 1,000 documents.
-So if you wished to purchase licenses for 200,000 documents, you would purchase 200 blocks of SAP Digital Access.
+It is called "SAP Digital Access" and is licensed in blocks of 1,000 documents per year.
+So if you wished to purchase licenses for 200,000 documents per year, you would purchase 200 blocks of SAP Digital Access.

 We don't publish SAP pricing, but for illustration purposes let's say a block of 1,000 documents costs $1,000 (it doesn't, so please don't quote us on this!).
 To purchase 200,000 documents would cost $200,000 (based on our fictional cost) - prior to any discounts.
 The more blocks you buy the cheaper it gets, with quantity discounts for more than 1,000 units (i.e. 1,000,000 documents).

 Most customers have purchased named-user licenses (NUL’s) from SAP or their VAR.
 These do not go away, and you will still need to have a named-user license for every user on your system.

 In theory you could purchase named-user licenses for every user interacting with your SAP system via Indirect Access, however, for most companies this would be costly and impractical.
 In some cases, for example with EDI, there is simply no way to tell how many end users are involved on the other side of the transaction outside of SAP, so the only way to license this is through document-based licensing.

 Most SAP customers will need to purchase Digital Access licenses to be in compliance with their SAP licensing agreements.
 And SAP is certainly pushing this with their recently-announced Digital Access Adoption Program.

 How To Tell How Many Documents You Need?